gokulgaddam/NAEP/README.md

 # NAEP
 I have developed a classification model to predict whether a student can pass in an exam based on the time he has spent on each question.
 The dataset was provided by NAEP data mining competition 2019.
+We have developed a model on the training dataset provided by the competition and tested the model on the hidden_label.csv.
+The final model has achieved an aggregated score of 0.5413 and have secured fifth position in the overall competition.